Child protection structures

 • Accompany administrative procedures.

-• Conduct preventive actions.
+• Carry out preventive actions.

 Good to know: These missions can be carried out by several ASE establishments, such as parenting centers, mother-child reception establishments, social nurseries, children's homes, children's villages, social children's homes (MECS), etc.